-My research is guided by one overarching question: How does a changing climate affect rainfall and ecosystems in the Earth’s tropical regions?
+My group’s research is guided by one overarching question: How does a changing climate affect rainfall and ecosystems in the Earth’s tropical regions?

-I focus dually on ancient and modern environments in order to provide a geologic perspective on present-day climate change, while using present-day climate change to inform the geologic past.
+My group focuses dually on ancient and modern environments in order to provide a geologic perspective on present-day climate change, while using present-day climate change to inform the geologic past.

 THE MODERN TROPICAL WATER CYCLE